-The criteria for the Nancy Kostel-Donlon Stroke Coordinator Scholarship include:
+The criteria for the Nancy Kostel-Donlon Stroke Coordinator Scholarship:

 - Must serve as your hospital Stroke Coordinator (title may vary)